antoniodegou/web-portfolio-mod1/README.md

 My primary motivation for Bootstrap use was their grid system, spacing, and responsiveness; once I got the hang of it, it made it much faster to have all spacing work on all devices.
 I also used their nav bar, off-canvas nav bar, and Modals to show more information as needed and keep a clean-looking website.
+The Bootstrap Icons library is also used for the portfolio's arrows and social links.

 3. Formspree